jeremyarrabe/discord-user-bot/README.md

-# Discord User as Bot
+# Discord User as Bot WORKS 2020!

 If your looking to make you account a discord bot without the bot tag this repo will help you!